 Each box is built out of plywood and a solid wood frame is applied to the front.
 The doors will hang inside this frame and give the finished look a more traditional feel.
 The hinges can be exposed, like furniture, or hidden for a more modern feel.
 This is a more expensive option since more solid material will be used, but it provides a very stunning room.

-The cabinets are built in our frameless technique, and the use of parting beads between each cabinet gives the room a cross between frameless and inset construction.
-The parting beads are approximately ¾” wide and run vertical between the cabinets.
-There is another strip of molding that runs horizontal at the bottom of the cabinets just under the doors which completes the inset look.
-This aesthetic decision allows for using maximum space inside the cabinet and more space around the room compared to the inset face-frame option.
+The cabinets are built using our frameless technique, and the use of parting beads and other specialized trims gives the installation an inset look without sacrificing interior storage space.
+The parting beads are approximately ¾” wide and run vertically between the cabinets.
+A toe bead molding runs horizontally at the bottom of the cabinets just under the doors which, along with extended end panels and top trims, complete the inset look.

 Each box is made of 5/8” thick, solid maple wood with dovetail joints, and finished with a clear coat protection.
 All drawer boxes are designed to be built separately and then attached to a drawer front to maximize the strength of the box.
 The best construction and finish for a long lasting drawer box that won’t fall apart.

 Our stains are oil based, which gives us the freedom to create any color we like.
 Our customers will benefit from these options with our ability to color match any piece of furniture they have.
 The stains are applied by a hand wiping technique, then sealed with our protective clear coat.
 There are several steps we take to prep the cabinets before applying the stain so that the finished product is perfect and the color is consistent throughout each door.